 Although it is easier to search for housing when you are already in Brandon, please arrange temporary accommodations before coming to Canada.
-We advise you to stay in a hotel or with friends in Brandon for your first days in the city.
+We advise you to stay in a hotel or with friends/family for your first days in the city of your campus.